Skip to main content

 Abstract

-We present a comprehensive, high-resolution seismic-acoustic dataset from Mt.
-Etna acquired
+We present a comprehensive, high-resolution seismic and acoustic datasets from Mt.
+Etna, Italy acquired

-episodes.
-These events exhibit variable seismic-acoustic amplitude ratios, implying multiple
+half an hour-long volcanic seismic tremor episodes.
+These events exhibit variable seismic-acoustic amplitude

-triggering mechanisms.
-Our analysis suggests that while some tremor occurrences are indirectly
+frequencies our analysis suggests that while some tremor occurrences are indirectly associated with degassing

-thus fluid migration are not a necessary condition for tremor generation.
-We propose that in
+degassing and thus fluid migration might not be a primary driver for tremor generation.
+We propose that

-addition to traditional models requiring fluid movement for tremor generation, quasi-brittle,
+in addition to traditional models requiring fluid movement for tremor generation, quasi-brittle, mesoscale

-mesoscale failure within weak edifice material may act as a direct source mechanism radiating
+failure within weak edifice material may act as a direct source mechanism radiating high-frequency tremor.

 DOI